tangshuang/jqvm/README.md

   .mount()
 ```

-The `state` object you receive in callback function is a reactive object which is like what vue does.
+The `state` object you receive in action function is a reactive object which is like what vue does.
 So you can change properties of it directly to trigger rerendering.
 And the scope in template is `state`, so when you write a `{{title}}` syntax in template, you are calling `state.title` in fact.
-`state` is only available in `on` callback functions.
+`state` is only available in `on` action functions.

 It is created from `initState` which is received by `$('#app').vm(initState)`, `innitState` can be one of: